 Outdoor dining options

-each cabin has a camp fire pit
+each RENTAL has a camp fire pit

-water collected in rain barrels at cabins
+water collected in rain barrels at cabin

 "Our daughter loved the loft and the hammock.
 We all loved the peace and quiet, the camp fires, and the cookouts on the deck.
 We had such a relaxing, fun time here and hope to stay again soon!"

 - Becky P. - Moose Mountain Cabin

 "I had searched for a cabin rental from Minnesota to Maine and parts of Canada and had found no other place that even came close to offering such a true wilderness experience."